Put a spotlight on the home Design experts, so you get your beautiful new home

 You would also want to have a good understanding of what you are paying for and the outcome or end product.
 Are you comparing ‘apples with oranges’?
 Can you compare a set of documents prepared by a professional residential architect with the drawings from a draftsperson/building designer?
 Is the level of service the same?

 Or are you comparing two different sets of products and services?
-Do the architects’ drawings show more detail when you compare it with a draftsperson/building designer’s documents?
+Do the architects’ drawings show more detail when comparing them with a draftsperson/building designer’s documents?

-What is essential in all of this, besides the level of service, is that the documents produced form part of the contract between you and your builder.
+Besides the level of service, which is essential in all of this, the documents produced form part of the contract between you and your builder.
 What may initially appear to be expensive at the start of a home project may save you money during construction.
 Your home project’s construction phase may run smoother, with fewer cost overruns, if you have a comprehensive, detailed set of documents for your home project.

 You can read about our services and how we work with our Clients at Architectural Design Services.